-Junior Irvin Nasseri joins the HUB (www.hhsthehub.com) staff for the first time this year with an interest in political writing.
+Junior Irvin Nasseri joins the HUB (www.hhsthehub.com) staff for the first time in 2012 with an interest in political writing.
 He hopes that his articles will invoke thoughtful interest and discussion.

 Irvin strives for both academic and athletic success.
 He takes honor classes at the high school while playing varsity sports, primarily soccer and basketball.
 He is one of the captains of the varsity soccer squad and is very proud of that accomplishment.

 Irvin invites readers and fellow students to approach him in the instance that they may wish to know more about him and his personal interests.

 Tess Kim is the School News Editor for the HUB (www.hhsthehub.com) and is currently a senior at Hubbard High School.
 She is an active member in many extracurricular activities, such as National Honor Society, Spanish, Business, and Ecology Clubs, SADD (Students Against Destructive Decisions), FAB (Fashion Advisory Board), and FTA (Future Teachers of America).

 She has a passion for writing, which led her to join the HUB.
 In her spare time, she also enjoys reading, playing classical music on the piano, spending time with her family, and playing tennis.
 In the future, she hopes to attend Oberlin, Northwestern, or Boston University with a major in math and a minor in piano.

 Alexandra is a senior staff writer for the HUB www.hhsthehub.com and joined the staff in 2012.
 She enjoys writing, particularly creative writing, because she feels that it is a good avenue for expression.
 However, she also works well in traditional journalistic modes.